-- Fish a bit deeper than you usually would, for these other species.
+- Fish a bit deeper than you usually would for bluelines and bass, and a bit shallower than you would for golden tilefish.
 While you may encounter wreckfish in 300 feet of water, the chances go way up when fishing in the 400 to 500 foot range.
 (Yes, you will still get bluelines at the upper range of this zone, though their number do tend to thin out as you get deeper and deeper).
+Push out to more than 800 feet or so and the wreckfish will thin out.

 - Find hard, rocky bottom.
 These fish aren’t inclined to hang around areas where there’s sand or mud, unless there’s a wreck.
 Find hard bottom, however, and you have a shot at ‘em.
 As long as you fish with braid, you’ll be able to feel the difference between hard bottom and soft bottom when your weight or jig bounces off of it.
 You want to feel a sharp ping, as opposed to a soft plop.